gtt-project/redmine_gtt_fiware/doc/index.md

 - Make sure REST web services is enabled: <http://localhost:3000/settings?tab=api>
 - Enable the plugin in project settings
-- Don't select a user with admin rights for the FIWARE subscriptions.
+- For security reasons don't select a user with admin rights for the FIWARE subscriptions.
 Instead, create a new user with the necessary permissions.

 ### Redmine Permissions